achertkoev/achertkoev.github.io/_posts/2018-01-22-SignalR_core_how_to.md

 }
 ```

-As I've already mentioned before we need to declare a function at frontend, which could be called from a backend side for a notifier purposes (let it be `currenciesUpdated` function).
+As I've already mentioned before we need to declare a function at frontend, which could be called from a backend side for a notifier purpose (let it be `currenciesUpdated` function).

 Recently i've taken a look at [Vue.js](https://vuejs.org/) and found it pretty nice and straightforward.
-Bellow you could see several parts of code with the usage of this library:
+Bellow you can see several parts of code with the usage of this library:

 ```javascript
 <script>